Wrangler JL Rubicon – Build Log

 Other Things Worth Mentioning

-Added a K&N air box and filter kit, and integrated the OEM cold air intake into the bottom of the K&N air box.
+Added a K&N air box and filter kit, and integrated the OEM cold air intake into the bottom of the K&N air box by cutting off the curved end of the CAI and cutting a matching hole in the side of the K&N air box.
+As the K&N filter can be easily cleaned and renewed anywhere, it is ideal for use in dusty outback conditions.

 A Taser JL Mini allows the tire size and many other settings to be done at any time.
 It also provides live info on the manifold vacuum and does light shows when needed.

-I’ve added a GME UHF radio in the centre console, connected to a 2.1dB Rubber Ducky antenna on the tail-gate.
+I’ve added a GME UHF radio in the centre console, connected to a 6.6dB elevated feed spring mounted antenna on the tail-gate.
 There is a Teraflex tail-gate mount for both antenna and sand flag.

-Also on the tail-gate there is a Rockslide Engineering table, and some additional 12V connectors and USB power supplies powered by the Renogy Lithium battery along with a Renogy 240V 2kW inverter system.
+Also on the tail-gate there is a Rockslide Engineering table, and some additional 12V connectors and USB connector power supplies.

-I’ve removed the small 12V Accessory Battery (saving over 5kg), and all associated wiring, leaving just the Auto-Start relay in place to ensure there are no ECU codes generated.
-Bridging N1 and N2 in the power distribution centre ensures that normal service for all power systems is retained, even the Auto-Start function.
+I’ve removed the small 12V ESS auxiliary battery (saving over 5kg), and all associated wiring, leaving just the disconnected PCR relay signal wires in place to ensure there are no ECU codes generated.
+Bridging N1 and N2 in the power distribution centre ensures that normal service for all power systems is retained, even the ESS function (although I keep ESS switched off).

 An ARB air compressor is fitted in the engine bay with a RHD specific mount from TLR.